Bringing building products to LIFE with 3d modelling

 This is where the magic starts to happen.
 The controlled 3d environment means that we can apply lighting and texture to bring the product to life.

 Texture may be taken from photographs and mapped onto the wireframe, or it can be created using sophisticated 3d modelling techniques.
-The 3d environment means that the product can be lit and shown from any view point – adding drama, interest or focusing on important details.
+Bringing the 3d environment into play means that the product can be lit and shown from any view point – adding drama, interest or focusing on important details.

 5. The finished product